diegomartinez33/Eukarya_classificator/README.md

-# Eukarya classificator
+# Eukarya classifier
-Repository of taxonomic classificator of organisms in Eukarya domain
+Repository of taxonomic classifier of organisms in Eukarya domain